Barkan Meizlish , December 5, 2017

 Whether an employee qualifies as exempt depends upon a variety of factors, including the job duties he or she performs—not the employee’s job title.
 To be exempt from receiving overtime, a manager must exercise a significant degree of independent decision-making that affects the business, direct or supervise the work of other employees, and have the authority to hire and fire employees.
 According to the lawsuit, the department managers at Urban Outfitters were actually non-exempt because, despite the management job title, they primarily performed manual labor and did not do any hiring, firing, disciplining, supervising, or engaging in any independent judgment and discretion.

 Misclassifying employees as exempt is a common way employers can violate the FLSA.
 Keep in mind that a job title of “manager” or “supervisor” doesn’t necessarily mean you are exempt from receiving overtime.
-If you are regularly performing non-exempt work, you may be entitled to unpaid overtime wages for up to the past three years, an additional amount in liquidated damages equal to the unpaid overtime, and attorney’s fees and costs.
+If you are regularly performing non-exempt work, you may be entitled to unpaid overtime wages for up to the past three years, an additional amount in liquidated damages equal to the unpaid overtime, and employment attorney’s fees and costs.

 Fill out the form below to get started.